Talented and Gifted (TAG) Program

 "Gifted students" means those students in public elementary and secondary schools, beginning with kindergarten through graduation, whose abilities and potential for accomplishment are so outstanding that they require special programs to meet their educational needs.

-ACPS has recently undergone an evaluation of its talented and Gifted services.
-For details of the evaluation and links to content around it please visit.
+ACPS has recently undergone an evaluation of its talented and gifted services.
+For details of the evaluation and links to content around it please read more in the ACPS Express.

 Overview of TAG Program Process: